From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Foundation Model Integration for Language-Guided Robotics

-\paragraph{Definition.} In a modular vision-language pipeline (Fig.~\ref{fig2}b), perception is handled by a \emph{specialist} vision language model (VLM) that outputs symbolic scene information, typically grounded 2-D / 3-D bounding boxes, segmentation masks, or referring expression pointers.
+\paragraph{Definition.} In this paradigm (Fig.~\ref{fig2}b), perception is handled by a \emph{specialist} VLM that outputs symbolic scene information, typically grounded 2D/3D bounding boxes, segmentation masks, or referring expression pointers.
 A downstream planner or policy module then consumes this structured representation to generate low-level actions.
 The language channel is therefore \emph{disentangled} from motor control, allowing each module to be tuned independently, thus preserving the transparency and plug-and-play advantages of classical planning.

 \paragraph{Representative systems.} Language-promptable specialist VLMs endow modular stacks with zero-shot semantics for various robotics pipelines. \cite{RSS24demo} demonstrates an end-to-end \textit{sample collection robot system} that uses GroundingDINO \cite{groundingdino} to localize objects and refines each box with SAM \cite{ravi2024sam} masks before passing them to classical grasp-and-place controllers, illustrating this paradigm’s practicality in real deployments. \cite{3dSceneGraph} aggregates these modules into a floor–room–object hierarchy, showcasing their usage in long-horizon language-conditioned navigation across multi-story buildings.